1 The end of all flesh

 Why would the rest of life rejoice at the triumph of carnivorous human liberty?
 Every extension of human emancipation has come at the cost of the enslavement of the earth.
 Freedom of choice is the sole kind of enfranchisement that we now set any store on.

 Human liberty has bound the earth in chains.
-Gods and creeds used to help keep it free by oppressing and stupefying us.
-Now like all the rest of our illusions they urge on our avarice and self-assertion.
 What has cut us loose will make an end of us, but not till we have used our surly freedom to make an end of all the earth.

-The innocent freedom of each of us will make the brute power of all to squeeze the life out of the earth.
-The sum of all our individual rationality will add up to a terracidal madness.
-Everything that each of us does will help to bring ruin on the earth, but nothing that any of us does could help to save it.
-And there’s no need to stop, since none of us will be held to account for any of it.
 As Pascal said, it is not good for us to be too free, or it is not good for the earth which groans under the weight of our oppressive freedom.
-The net effect of all our discriminating individual choice will be an indiscriminate obliteration.
 We deem that each of us ought to be free to get what we want, though what we want will tear from the rest of life the mere freedom to draw breath.
 We can’t so much as tend our gardens without poisoning the soil.
-We can all now claim our place in the sun, though we may find it a bit too hot for our liking.
+All of us can now claim our place in the sun, though we may find it a bit too hot for our liking.

 Human rights seemed at first to be no worse than a benevolent fiction, till we turned them into a terracidal fact.
 They do more damage than human crimes, since all rights are the one right, the right to consume and to subdue the earth.